-Keylor Navas, who moved to Santiago Bernabeu from Levante earlier this month, was handed his debut in the match after he was overlooked in favour of Iker Casillas for Real's 2-0 Super Cup victory over Sevilla on Tuesday.
+The Costa Rica international moved to Santiago Bernabeu from Levante earlier this month, but was overlooked in favor of Iker Casillas for Real's 2-0 UEFA Super Cup victory over Sevilla on Tuesday.

-Carlo Ancelotti's men made a bright start and Cristiano Ronaldo rounded off a swift break with the opening goal, but Mario Gomez equalised with a strong header just before the half-hour mark.
+Carlo Ancelotti's men made a bright start and Cristiano Ronaldo rounded off a swift break with the opening goal, but Mario Gomez equalized with a strong header just before the half-hour mark.

 And the Serie A side secured a morale-boosting win thanks to a fine solo effort from Marcos Alonso.